 You can use factoring only if there are no liens against your invoices.
 The factoring company must be able to secure its position against the A/R it finances.

 Get more information

 We can provide you with a competitive factoring quote.
 We offer high advances at low rates.
-For more information, please call (877) 300 3258.
+For more information, call us toll-free at (877) 300 3258.